angular/angular/aio/content/guide/binding-syntax.md

 Angular provides three categories of data binding according to the direction of data flow:

-*   From the source to view
+*   From source to view
 *   From view to source
-*   In a two way sequence of view to source to view
+*   In a two-way sequence of view to source to view

 | Type                                                                     | Syntax                                                                       | Category |
 |:---                                                                      |:---                                                                          |:---      |